luj1985/luj1985.github.com/source/_posts/2012-03-12-construct-hadoop-environment-part-1.markdown

 Some packages like `grub` will read kernel configuration, it's better to configure kernel first.

 #### Configurre Linux kernels
-Run command ``lspci -k`` to view the driver current loaded by LiveCD.
+Run command `lspci -k` to view the driver current used by LiveCD, and enable these driver in Linux kernel.

-And [here](http://www.linuxtopia.org/online_books/linux_kernel/kernel_configuration/index.html) is a comprehensive document explain how to manually configure a kernel, especially the device driver which is the main part of Linux kernel.
+[Here](http://www.linuxtopia.org/online_books/linux_kernel/kernel_configuration/index.html) is a comprehensive document explain how to manually configure a kernel, especially the device driver which is the main part of Linux kernel.

-Because I need to create an initial RAM disk, so use ``sys-kernel/genkernel`` to make it simpler.
+Because I need to create an initial RAM disk, use `sys-kernel/genkernel` can make things much simpler.
 ```
 emerge genkernel
 genkernel --menuconfig --lvm --bootloader=grub all